Did Anthony Scaramucci Reveal Reince Priebus To Be White House Leaker? Mooch Hints Trump Knows Leaker Identity

 Anthony Scaramucci, Trump’s new White House Communications Director, may have once again hinted that White House Chief of Staff Reince Priebus is the White House leaker.
 In a teasing interview with CNN’s Chris Cuomo Thursday morning, Scaramucci was careful not to name Priebus directly, stating that he has a “very good idea” of who the senior White House leakers are, reports CNBC.
 However, when Cuomo pressed him on his recent tweet mentioning Reince Priebus, his response may have revealed more than he was willing to tell.

 When Cuomo questioned Scaramucci on why he tagged Priebus in a tweet about a leak of his financial disclosure that was used in a Politico story, Scaramucci replied, “He’s the chief of staff.
 He’s responsible for understanding and uncovering and helping me do that in the White House, which is why I put that tweet out last night.”
-When further pressed on whether he thought Priebus was a leaker, Scaramucci stated that the press focused on Reince because they knew who the leakers were, explaining
+When further pressed on whether he thought Priebus was a leaker, Scaramucci stated that the press focused on Reince because they knew who the leakers were.

 “When I put out a tweet and I put Reince’s name in the tweet, they’re all making the assumption that it’s him because journalists know who the leakers are.”